How To Keep You and Your Guests Safe on Thanksgiving

 SmartFinancial Offers Unbiased, Fact-based Information.
 Our fact-checked articles are intended to educate insurance shoppers so they can make the right buying decisions.
 Learn More

-Large family gatherings during the holidays can come with a number of risks from cooking fires to slip-and-fall injuries.
+Large family gatherings during the holidays can come with a number of risks from cooking fires to foodborne illnesses.
 While your homeowners insurance should help you cover the costs of property damage and liability issues, it’s better if you take steps to avoid these problems in the first place.

 Check out the rest of this article for 10 Thanksgiving safety tips that can help you kick off a fun holiday season while keeping your family safe.